 - medical diagnosis

 - parent supports school referral

 - school referral

 - Behaviour plan

 - Speech and language report

+- verbal communication must be the primary mode of communication

+- Autism Team has been involved at some point in the school year.

 Note: Grades may change slightly from year to year, based on the number and grade levels of referrals.